Evaluation hero

 • Evidence to demonstrate benefits and added value.

-Service evaluations do not require NHS Research Ethics review but do need to be registered with, and approved by, the Research and Evidence Department before they can commence.
+Service evaluations don't require NHS Research Ethics review but do need to be registered with, and approved by, the Research and Evidence Department before they can commence.
 This will include checks that the project is feasible (e.g., the service has capacity, appropriate timeframes) and carried out in line with Trust standards.
 Registration ensures the R&E Department know what type of activity (research and service evaluations) is happening in which services.

 Please note, the Trust primarily processes data to deliver healthcare.
 The data cannot be used for other purposes unless the law allows ‘secondary processing’.
 Research and service evaluation are both considered secondary processing.